eclairemoon/factslab.github.io/people.md

 </center>
 <center>Undergraduate Researcher</center>

-Boyu is a third-year undergraduate student pursing a [BS in Computer Science](https://www.cs.rochester.edu/undergraduate/index.html) at the [University of Rochester](https://www.rochester.edu/).
+Boyu is a third-year undergraduate student pursuing a [BS in Computer Science](https://www.cs.rochester.edu/undergraduate/index.html) at the [University of Rochester](https://www.rochester.edu/).

 <center>